10 Common Facebook Problems and Errors (And How to Fix Them)

 Dig into the Social Fixer options and you’ll find many more ways to change the most annoying parts of Facebook.

-We conclude with tips for a few common errors people deal with when trying to access Facebook.
+We conclude with tips for common Facebook errors people deal with when trying to access the social network.

-Far and away, forgetting your Facebook login information is one of the biggest issues folks run into.
-We’ve written a full guide to recovering your Facebook account if you can’t log in.
-And if you think your account was hacked, you need to act quickly.
+Forgetting your Facebook login information is one of the biggest issues users run into.
+We’ve written a full guide to recovering your Facebook account if you can’t log in .
+And if you think your Facebook account was hacked , you need to act quickly.

 Since Facebook is one of the biggest sites on the web, it rarely experiences an outage.
-Next time you can’t get on Facebook, follow a few steps to diagnose the problem:
+So, the next time you can’t get on Facebook, follow a few steps to diagnose the problem:

 - Check a website like Down for Everyone to see if Facebook is really down.
 If it is, you can’t do much more than wait.

-- Clear your browser cache and cookies, or try to open Facebook in an incognito window or another browser.
-If this works, something about your current browser is the issue.
+- Clear your browser cache and cookies , or try to open Facebook in an incognito window or another browser.
+If this works, there may be something wrong with your current browser.

 - Disable any VPNs or tracker-blocking extensions you have running and try to connect to Facebook directly.